mvanholsteijn/docker-makefile/README.md

 The Makefile has the following targets:
 ```
-make patch-release	increments the patch release level
+make patch-release	increments the patch release level, build and push to registry
-make minor-release	increments the minor release level and sets patch level to 0
+make minor-release	increments the minor release level, build and push to registry
-make major-release	increments the major release level and sets both minor and patch level to 0
+make major-release	increments the major release level, build and push to registry
+make release		build the current release and push the image to the registry
 make build              builds a new version of your Docker image and tags it
 make check-status	will check whether there are outstanding changes
 make check-release	will check whether the current directory matches the tagged release in git.